Research & Development

 Research and development focus

-- Clinical development: supporting development from phase 2 trials through to regulatory approval and post-approval evidence.
+- Clinical development: supporting clinical work from phase 2 trials through to regulatory approval and post-approval evidence.

 - Enabling science: non-clinical science activities to support the evaluation and regulatory approval of treatments.